sticknet/stick-protocol/ios/StickProtocol/Pods/SQLCipher/README.md

      building the "testfixture.exe" program.
 The testfixture.exe program is an enhanced Tcl shell.
 The testfixture.exe program runs scripts in the test/ folder to validate the core SQLite code.
-The testfixture program (and some other test programs too) is build and run when you type "make test".
+The testfixture program (and some other test programs too) is built and run when you type "make test".

-  *  **ext/misc/json1.c** - This file implements the various JSON functions that are build into SQLite.
+  *  **ext/misc/json1.c** - This file implements the various JSON functions that are built into SQLite.

 There are many other source files.
 Each has a succinct header comment that describes its purpose and role within the larger system.